Royal Bounty (1811 ship): Fate

+In his detailed account of the action, Captain Wilson reported that the action had lasted about an hour, and that the British had lost two men killed and seven wounded, including Captain Gambles.
+Royal Bounty's helmsman was killed early in the engagement.
+Wilson also described Royal Bounty as having a burthen of 658 tons.

 A little later Yankee captured Thetis, of Poole, Pack, master, whose crew abandoned her and escaped.
 Thetis was carrying coals for Sydney.
 Yankee set fire to Thetis, and apparently Royal Bounty as well.
 Royal Bounty had been sailing in ballast and so had no valuable cargo.
 The Americans put Gamble and his men aboard a boat, in which they were able to reach Placentia safely.

 As noted earlier, some American reports of the action doubled Royal Bounty's burthen, and gave her armament as sixteen 6-pounder guns.